The Register Lecture: Great gravitational waves! LIGO's next cosmic act

 Professor Mark Hannam was part of the Cardiff University team involved in that important breakthrough, leading work to produce theoretical models of the gravitational wave signal using some advanced software modelling.

-At The Register's November lecture, Mark will discuss the next chapter in this experiment as it undergoes a major upgrade - due for completion in 2019 - that will let LIGO and Virgo probe even deeper into the cosmos.
-Tickets and details here.
+At The Register's November 2018 lecture, Mark discussed the next chapter in this experiment as it underwent a major upgrade that will let LIGO and Virgo probe even deeper into the cosmos.